microsoft/azuredevopslabs/labs/devopsserver/releasemanagement/readme.md

 permalink: /labs/devopsserver/releasemanagement/
 folder: /labs/devopsserver/releasemanagement/
 version: Lab version - 16.0.0
-updated: Last updated - 3/25/2019
+updated: Last updated - 3/31/2019
 ---
 <div class="rw-ui-container"></div>

 <a name="Overview"></a>
 ## Overview ##

-In this lab, you will learn about the release management features available in Azure DevOps Serer 2019 and its suite of release and deployment tools that automate the deployment of applications across the desktop, server, and the cloud.
-The release management features of Visual Studio 2019 help development and operations teams integrate with Azure DevOps Serer to configure and automate complex deployments of their automated builds to target environments more easily.
-Development teams can also model their release processes and track approvals, sign-offs, and visualize their release status.
+In this lab, you will learn about the release management features available in Azure DevOps Server 2019 and its suite of release and deployment tools that automate the deployment of applications across the desktop, server, and the cloud.
+Development teams can also model their release processes, visualize their release status, and track approvals and sign-offs.

 <a name="Prerequisites"></a>
 ## Prerequisites ##